-The McNair office can be contacted at (405) 789-6400 x 6540 or mcnair@snu.edu.
+The McNair office can be contacted at (405) 491-8161 or mcnair@snu.edu.
 Information and a downloadable application can be found at www.snu.edu/mcnair.
-Interested students may also pick up an application in the McNair office on the first floor of the R. T. Williams Learning Resources Center.
+Interested students may also pick up an application in the McNair office on the fourth floor of the W. Don Beaver Science Hall.